Here are some ideas for hands-on math play: an exploring shapes activity using play dough.

 Exploring shapes activity using play dough

-I made a quick set of shape cards – just pieces of colourful cards with the shape names written on – and set them out with a mound of play dough and some shape cookie cutters. (which you can find on these affiliate links at Amazon UK and Amazon US.)
+I made a quick set of shape cards – just pieces of colourful cards with the shape names written on – and set them out with a mound of play dough and some shape cookie cutters (which you can find at Amazon.co.uk and Amazon.com.
 And then we started exploring.

 You could set this activity out as a self-serve discovery table, or sit with your child/ren and play along together.
 Both offer great opportunities for exploration and learning.
 Today I joined in with the play and we had all sorts of chat going on about the shapes.